kieran-lawrence/quill/README.md

   <figcaption>> me thinking about all the things I want to do in this project </figcaption>
 </figure>

-## If for some reason you want to have a play in its current state, read on for instructions
+## If you want to have a play in its current state, read on for instructions

 There are a few pre-requisites you will need before starting in order for the project to build successfully: